arangodb/docs/3.5/hot-backup-restore-introduction.md

 ArangoDB tries to obtain that lock over and over again.
 On the single server instances these consecutive tries will not be noticeable.
-At some point the lock is obtained and the backup is created then within a very short amount of time.
+At some point the lock is obtained and the hot backup is created then within a very short amount of time.

 In clusters things are a little more complicated and noticeable.